Topological recursion on transalgebraic spectral curves and Atlantes Hurwitz numbers: Topological recursion for Atlantes Hurwitz numbers

 As Atlantes Hurwitz numbers do not fall within Families I and II of \cref{BDKSTR}, while a different $ \hslash$ deformation of its $ (\psi, y)$ does, the correlators $\omega_{g,n}$ do not satisfy the usual topological recursion on the non-compact meromorphic spectral curve $\mathcal{S} = \left (\mathbb{C}, z e^{-z^r}, e^{z^r}, \frac{dz_1 dz_2}{(z_1-z_2)^2} \right)$.
 Indeed, topological recursion on $\mathcal{S}$ produces generating functions for $r$-completed cycles Hurwitz numbers, not Atlantes Hurwitz numbers, as stated above.
 The reason is that the projection property does not follow from \cref{BDKSTR} for Atlantes Hurwitz numbers.
 However, the meromorphicity property and the linear and quadratic loop equations do.

 In this section, we analyse to what extent the projection property holds for Atlantes Hurwitz numbers.
 This will be needed to establish that topological recursion on the transalgebraic spectral curve $\mathcal{S}_\infty = \left(\P^1, z e^{-z^r}, e^{z^r}, \frac{dz_1 dz_2}{(z_1-z_2)^2} \right)$ produces generating functions for Atlantes Hurwitz numbers.
-We do this by analysing the proof of the projection property for Family I, as given in \cite[Sections 3 \& 4]{BDKS20a}.
-Notation is borrowed from that paper.
+We do this by analysing the proof of the projection property for Family I, as given in \cite[Sections 3 \& 4]{BDKS20}.

-\begin{definition}[{\cite[Definition 3.7]{BDKS20a}}] The space $\Theta_n$ (or $\Theta$ if $n$ is clear from context) is defined as the linear span of functions of the form $\prod_{i=1} f_i(z_i)$, where each $ f_i(z_i)$ \begin{itemize} \item is a rational function on the Riemann sphere; \item has poles only at the ramification points $ p_1, \dotsc, p_N$ of $ x$; \item its principal part at these ramification points is odd with respect to the corresponding deck transformation. \end{itemize} \end{definition}
+\begin{definition}[{\cite[Definition 3.7]{BDKS20}}] Fix a spectral curve $ ( \Sigma, x, y, B)$.
+The space $\Theta_n$ (or $\Theta$ if $n$ is clear from context) is defined as the linear span of functions of the form $\prod_{i=1} f_i(z_i)$, where each $ f_i(z_i)$ \begin{itemize} \item is a rational function on the Riemann sphere; \item has poles only at the ramification points $ p_1, \dotsc, p_N$ of $ x$; \item its principal part at these ramification points is odd with respect to the corresponding deck transformation. \end{itemize} \end{definition}

-\begin{proposition}[{\cite[Proposition 3.9]{BDKS20a}}] The differentials $ \omega_{g,n}$ satisfy the projection property and the linear loop equations if and only if $H_{g,n} \in \Theta_n$ for $2g - 2 + n > 0$. \end{proposition}
+\begin{proposition}[{\cite[Proposition 3.9]{BDKS20}}] The differentials $ \omega_{g,n}$ satisfy the projection property and the linear loop equations if and only if $H_{g,n} \in \Theta_n$ for $2g - 2 + n > 0$. \end{proposition}